govau/content-guide/_search-engines/on-page-optimisation.md

 - link to relevant content fairly early in the body copy
 - link to relevant other pages of your site or other sites
 - link with relevant anchor text (the clickable text in a hyperlink).
-For example, don’t use the word ‘here’ as your link text --- use your keywords and link from them.
+For example, don’t use the word ‘here’ as your link text --- use your keywords and link from them

 ### Images